 What is Group Health Insurance?
 All You Need to Know

-Group Health Insurance is designed to offer comprehensive healthcare coverage to people belonging to a particular group.
+Group Health Insurance is designed to offer comprehensive healthcare coverage to people belonging to a particular group at much lower premiums.

 According to the guidelines issued by the Insurance Regulatory and Development Authority of India (IRDAI), groups formed for this purpose could be either employer-employee groups or non-employer-employee groups.